Family Springboard Mortgages

 If the lender needs to repossess the property, the money in the saving accounts can be used to cover all shortfalls.

-Any funds in the account will not be accessible until the tie in period for the agreement has ended.
+Also, any funds in the account will not be accessible until the tie in period for the agreement has ended.

-Speak to a first-time buyer mortgage expert
+Speak to a springboard mortgage expert.

 Being a first-time buyer can often seem daunting, the advisors we work with will explain the process from start to finish.

 Our first-time buyer, family springboard mortgage experts will look at each case before deciding which lender is right for you and your individual circumstances.